 - If you are borrowing money to purchase a home, be sure to check a variety of lenders to make sure you get the best rates.

-- Legal issues– Legal documents can vary from state to state.
-Click here for a checklist.
-Consider working with a local qualified attorney.
+- Consider working with a local qualified attorney.
 A good attorney may not have to rewrite all of your documents, but they may make adjustments to account for different laws in the new state.
-Click here to setup a call with an attorney.
-Make sure you have the following reviewed:

 - Power of attorney